 The following documents have to be received along with the application form and an application fee:

-- Attested Bachelor and Master's Degree, transcripts and certificates from the country where the certificate is issued - Copy of student's passport (valid for at least 6 months). - 3.
+- 1. Attested Bachelor's and Master's Degrees, transcripts and certificates from the country where the certificate is issued - 2.
+Copy of student's passport (valid for at least 6 months), - 3.
 Police clearance

 Doctorate Entry Requirements: